CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to mark task as finished
+1. User requests to mark task as finished by giving its index
-2. Dueue displays the successul message and update current list view<br>
+2. Dueue displays the success message and update current list view<br>
 Use case ends.

 **Extensions**

 1a.
 The given finish command input format is invalid

 > 1a1.
-Dueue shows an error and a help message on how to add an event<br>
+Dueue shows an error and a help message on how to finish an event<br>
   Use case resumes at step 1

 1b.
-User input task index contain undefined items.
+User input task index is out of range.

 >1b1.
-Dueue shows an error message<br>
+Dueue shows an error message on invalid task index<br>
  Use case resumes at step 1.

 #### Use case: Mark the most recent occurence of a recurring task/event as finished